-You’ll be lucky to nab an outside table, but you can always take yourself across the road to the lush lawn outside the State Library and enjoy your midday meal in the sunshine.
+You’ll be lucky to nab a table, but you can always take yourself across the road to the lush lawn outside the State Library and enjoy your midday meal in the sunshine.
 We have to say, it’s lunch specials Melbourne CBD doesn’t need when you’re getting this much bang for your buck.

 Pasta At Good Times

 It didn’t take long for Good Times in Fitzroy to become a local staple thanks to its pasta coming in at $9 to $16 a plate.
-Using fresh ingredients, the pasta, albeit simple, is decadent and delicious.
+Using fresh ingredients, the pasta, albeit simple, is delicious.
 The menu of this pasta bar is ever-changing, but the prices rarely change.
 Good Times is without a doubt a staple to anyone's 'cheap eats Melbourne' list.

 Croissant At Agathé Pâtisserie

 This little place is a pastry lover’s dream.
 There is a range of pastries available including some pretty unique flavours, but the croissants are the stars of the show, and without a doubt some of the best breakfast Melbourne CBD is serving up right now.
 There are matcha croissants, red raspberry croissants, croissants made with coffee extract, pandan croissants, squid ink croissants and pretty much any type of croissant you can think of.